philparzer/philparzer/README.md

 ## Hey👋 I'm Phil
-- looking for people to collaborate with and learn from
+- looking for someone to collaborate with and learn from
 - postgrad at the University of Innsbruck

 &nbsp;